bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:24:06

 So, OK.
-So the OP_RETURN is only indicating that it's a stealth payment.
+So the `OP_RETURN´ is only indicating that it's a stealth payment.
-And then after the OP_RETURN is the shared key.
+And then after the `OP_RETURN´ is the shared key.

 Ruben: 00:24:12